ericadreisbachdeveloper/renegadeadacheng/wp-content/themes/rac-theme/README.md

   **What is async?
 What is defer?** <br />
   More here: https://flaviocopes.com/javascript-async-defer/ <br />
   Short vsn: async blocks the parsing of the page while defer does not.
-  > The best thing to do to speed up your page loading when using scripts is to put them in the head, and add a defer attribute to your script tag:
+  > The best thing to do to speed up your page loading when using scripts is to put them in the head, and add a defer attribute to your script tag

 - **Google Sitemap Generator** https://wordpress.org/plugins/google-sitemap-generator <br />
 Excellent tool for dynamically-generated sitemaps to improve search appearance